tes-nat/-hello-microvers/README.md

 Run tests
 To run tests, run the following command:
 Deployment
-You can deploy this project using:
+You can deploy this project using:Copying/uploading the project folder's contents to the root of your server.
 (back to top)
 👥 Authors
 Mention all of the collaborators of this project.